syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 ---
 layout: post
 title: Basic features for Syncfusion Flutter Range Slider | Syncfusion
-description: This section explains the steps required to add the range slider widget and its basic elements such as min, max, values and interval
+description: This section explains how to add the numeric and date range slider
 platform: flutter
 control: SfRangeSlider
 documentation: ug
 ---

 # Basic features for Range Slider
-This section explains the steps required to add the range slider widget and its basic elements such as min, max, values and interval.
+This section explains how to add the numeric and date range slider.

 ## Minimum

 The minimum value that the user can select.
 The default value of `min` property is 0.0.

-N> Must be less than the `max` value.
-If the `min` value is equal to the `max` value, the range slider is disabled.

 ## Maximum

 The maximum value that the user can select.
 The default value of `max` property is 1.0.

-N> Must be greater than the `min` value.
-If the `max` value is equal to the `min` value, the range slider is disabled.

 ## onChanged